Chair: Richard Strasser

 ***Non-Audition Track (for students pursuing the recording arts emphasis)

 The non-audition track recording arts emphasis provides an in-depth review of recording arts topics through lectures and hands-on learning.
 This track does not require an entrance audition.

 Students on the non-audition track complete one semester of music theory, two semesters ear training & sight singing, and class piano, guitar class, or voice class.
 All students in MEIS complete two music history courses.

 Students are encouraged to contact the College of Arts & Media at CAM@ucdenver.edu to talk about the differences in curriculum and to determine which track is best suited to them.

-See the Graduate Catalog or contact CAM@ucdenver.edu for information about graduate programs in recording arts and media forensics.
+See the Graduate Catalog or contact CAM@ucdenver.edu for information about the graduate programs in media forensics.